-402.1.
-Public Streets - streets within a development which are intended for conveyance to the Town shall meet the following requirements:
+- 402.1.
+Public Streets streets within a development which are intended for conveyance to the Town shall meet the following requirements: - 1.

-- a.
 No public street right-of-way shall be proposed which shall be less than fifty (50) feet in width.
-The Planning Commission DRB may require a public street right-of-way of greater than fifty (50) feet in order to provide for a safe, functional flow of traffic, or for utilities and sidewalks. - b.
-Streets shall be required to intersect one another at as near to a right angle as is practical and no intersection shall be at an angle of less than 45 degrees unless necessitated by topographic conditions. - c.
-Whenever any proposed subdivision shall adjoin another tract of acreage, streets that may logically be developed in the event of the future subdivision of such adjoining acreage, will be required to provide for 50' right-of-way through the boundary line of the adjoining acreage. - d.
-Unless enclosed on two or more sides by major natural obstacles, streets arranged in squares, ovals or circles, etc., must have at least two street connections at points substantially opposite to each other on the perimeter of such square, oval or circle.
-One of these street connections may extend to undeveloped acreage. - e.
+The Planning Commission DRB may require a public street right-of-way of greater than fifty (50) feet in order to provide for a safe, functional flow of traffic or for utilities and sidewalks. - 2.
+Streets shall be required to intersect one another at as near to a right angle as is practical and no intersection shall be at an angle of less than 45 degrees unless necessitated by topographic conditions. - 3.
+Whenever any proposed subdivision shall adjoin another tract of acreage, streets that may logically be developed in the event of the future subdivision of such adjoining acreage, will be required to provide for 50' right-of-way through the boundary line of the adjoining acreage.

+- 4. Unless enclosed on two or more sides by major natural obstacles, streets arranged in squares, ovals or circles, etc., must have at least two street connections at points substantially opposite to each other on the perimeter of such square, oval or circle.
+One of these street connections may extend to undeveloped acreage. - 5.
 All proposed streets and other public roadways shall be designed in conformity with the state of Vermont Agency of Transportation's Standard Specifications for Construction, 1986, or as amended from time to time.
-In addition, the Planning DRB may require the paving of roads and/or sidewalks as deemed necessary by the nature of the development. - 402.2.
-Private Streets streets within a development which are not intended for conveyance to the Town and will be maintained and repaired by the developer, the developer's successors or assigns shall be subject to the following conditions: - a.
-Private streets, alleys or ways serving more than one dwelling unit are permitted upon approval of the Planning Commission DRB. - b.
-Private streets, alleys or ways serving more than one dwelling unit shall in no case be less than 20 22 feet in width.
+In addition, the Planning Commission DRB may require the paving of roads and/or sidewalks as deemed necessary by the nature of development. - 402.2.
+Private Streets streets within a development which are not intended for conveyance to the Town and will be maintained and repaired by the developer, the developer's successors or assigns shall be subject to the following conditions: - 1.
+Private streets, alley or ways serving more than one dwelling unit are permitted upon approval of the Planning Commission DRB. - 2.
+Private streets, alleys or ways serving more than one dwelling unit shall in no case be less than 20 22 feet in width. - 3.
+As part of the consideration for deeds to properties which are served by private streets, alleys and/or ways, each deed shall clearly state that such streets, alleys and/or ways are private and shall be further stipulate how and by whom such streets, alleys and/or ways are to be maintained. - 402.3.
+Public and Private Streets Each street and parking area shall provide a safe convenient and functional system for vehicular circulation and shall be related to the comprehensive plan of the area.
+No street or parking area shall be proposed which, by itself, or by intersection with existing streets, would cause traffic congestion or an unsafe traffic condition.